 Sitting high above the Saint Lawrence River and reigning over the old city of Quebec, the Fairmont Chateau Frontenac is at once recognizable as a building of elegance and historical significance.

-Opened in 1893 and part of a series of grand hotels scattered across Canada's railway network, the Chateau Frontenac is today designated a National Historic Site of Canada and the most photographed hotel in the world.
+Opened in 1893 and part of a series of grand hotels scattered across Canada's railway network, the Chateau Frontenac is today designated a National Historic Site of Canada and claims to be the most photographed hotel in the world.

 One would expect to see a sprawling chateau in the valleys of France, but to encounter one - much less stay in one, in the heart of a Canadian city is a true anomaly.

 River facing rooms at the Chateau Frontenac have what is considered the preferred view, but city views are also compelling.

 Aurum Lodge, Alberta

 Overlooking the crystal blue waters of Abraham Lake in Alberta, Aurum Lodge plops you right in the heart of the region known as Big Country, which includes Banff and Jasper and the Columbia Icefields.
 The lodge, which has both B&B style accommodation and self-contained cottages, is tucked into a bay far from the road but with easy access to the waterfalls, hiking trails and the front range of the Rocky Mountains, which loom at every turn.
 Its location is scenic, remote, but still convenient for visiting the plethora of nearby attractions.